 HOW THE CENTRAL AUTHORITY WORKS IN COLOMBIA

 Serving foreign parties with legal papers in Colombia may be done in either the formal way of the Hague Service Convention or in an informal manner via an agent.
 Serving court papers in Colombia is no easy feat.
-However, such assignments are gladly accepted by Undisputed Legal.
+However, Undisputed Legal gladly accepts such assignments.
 We are aware of the unpredictability of international service and would like to assure you that your documents will be delivered securely.
-If you found this article helpful, kindly consider leaving us a review.
-Click the link to share your feedback, and we would greatly appreciate a five-star review.
+Click here for Colombia Process Service: Rules, Laws, and Court Procedures.

 Background

 The Republic of Colombia is a law-based democracy.
 A government’s authority is divided among the legislative, executive, and judicial departments.
-The civil law tradition is upheld by Colombia’s judicial system.
+Colombia’s judicial system upholds the civil law tradition.
 A unitary republic characterizes the political system of Colombia.
-There are thirty-two divisions reporting to the federal government, including a capital district.
+Thirty-two divisions are reporting to the federal government, including a capital district.
 Click Here for information on the Code of Civil Procedure in Colombia.

 In Colombia’s presidential democratic system, the head of state also serves as head of government, chief executive officer, and commander-in-chief of the armed forces.
 The typical hierarchy of the judicial branch follows the Apex Court (the Supreme Court,) trial courts (Juzgados), and superior tribunals (Tribunales Superiores del Distrito Judicial) for the Judiciary.